ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

 ## Follow up actions (Facilitator, Knowledge Manager)

+1. Quang will update the use scenario.
+2. Quang will propose two use cases, one for the Personalisation engine and the other one, for the Learning analytics platform.
+3. All of us will give feedback about point 2.
-1. For use-case 1: Personalisation engine
+4. For use-case 1 (Personalisation engine)
-    - Madeline will propose an interactions diagram
+    - Madeleine will propose an interactions diagram
     - Dominic will propose a component diagram
-2. For use-case 2: Learning analytics platform
+5. For use-case 2 (Learning analytics platform)
      - Agustina will propose an interactions diagram
      - Kira will propose a component diagram
-3. Dominic will update the roster
+6. Dominic will update the roster
-4. Kira will update the Processes.md
+7. Kira will update the Processes.md
+8. Quang will update the Contributing.md
-5. Daniela will update the Meeting.md
+9. Daniela will update the Meeting.md
-6. Daniela will update the Readme.md according to Peter’s feedback
+10. Daniela will update the Readme.md according to Peter’s feedback
-7. Madeline will contribute to the Insights.md
+11. Madeleine will contribute to the Insights.md
-8. All of us will review research papers and post findings or ideas.
+12. All of us will review research papers and post findings or ideas.

 # Additional notes taken during the meeting (Knowledge Manager, Facilitator)